DrChinny/BAR-Widgets/widgets guide.md

 ```

 This callin is run every single update in the game.
 It's a bit overkill to run our 'Spring.GetUnitHealth (unitID)' every frame, but it will work.
 We could always use a counter so we only actually run our code every 10 updates, or every 100.
-A better callin may be one that occurs when a unit is damaged, but we also need to considering regeneration of health and repair, so we will stick with 'Update()' now.
+A better callin may be one that occurs when a unit is damaged, but we also need to consider regeneration of health and repair, so we will stick with 'Update()' now.

 We still need to find the 'unitID' of the commander; that is the unique ID that belongs to our commander.
 One way of doing this is cycling through all the units in the game, and checking if they are a commander type.
 However, we can reduce load considerably as we only need to cycle through units belonging to us, not enemies, and not teammates.